-The program is flexible to meet your needs.
+The course offerings are flexible to meet your needs.
 You can take 1, 2 or 3 sessions.
 In each session, chapel is daily 9:40–10:10 a.m.

 First session — 2 weeks, late May